Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Survival Seeds: Why You Need Them.
 Photos – Pixabay (PD)

-No matter how much food you store, the fact is that eventually it will go bad or you will run out.
+No matter how much food you store, the fact is that eventually stored will either go bad or will simply run out.
 What happens then?
 Will you and your family simply starve and waste away, or will you become dependent upon some government program or someone else for your food?
 The good news is that you don’t have to become dependent or starve, just so long as you plan ahead.

 In this article, I’ll share some tips and recommendations for stocking up on seeds for your long-term survival.

-To that end, here’s a great list of suggested food that you should have seeds for:
+To that end, here’s a great list of suggested food crops that you should have seeds for:

 – Beans, including green beans as well as kidney beans, black beans, navy beans and white beans are all great to store and great to grow.
 Starting in spring, you can plant green beans continuously throughout the summer to ensure a steady supply of fresh beans.